GuillaumeAmat/knuckle/README.md

 $ npx knuckle add prettier eslint lint-staged
 ```

-It saves your choices into its `.knucklerc` file and install the required dependecies.

 Finally, Knuckle generates the related configurations at the root of your project:

 ```bash
 $ npx knuckle up
 ```

+It installs the tools dependencies and generates the related configuration files.

 Add the generated configuration files to your versionning system, like before, and your done!